-Separation Agreements: We charge $350 per hour but most simple and medium complexity ones cost $1,350 to $1,600.
-(HST and copies, courier etc are extra).
+Separation Agreements: We charge by the hour but most simple and medium complexity ones cost $1,350 to $1,600.
 Other Separation Agreements are complex and can take months of negotiation and revising.
 (Beware of short Agreements such as sold in drug stores or stationery stores for about $15 - $20.
 These are only about 15 paragraphs long and mainly suitable for people with short marriages, little income or assets, no children etc. and they will not hold up if challenged in court years later.
 Rarely would our time for a Separation Agreement go above 12 hours but "rarely" does not mean "never".
 Sometimes one truculent party will haggle and hold things up for a long time.
 If no final agreement has been reached with the other party after 15 hours of my time the client and Dr. Montgomery discuss whether to stop work or continue and on what terms.
 Please note that cases involving spousal support and/or division of family property can take a lot of time and require use of special computer programs.

 Above fees for Agreements do not include fee for "Certificate of Independent Legal Advice" if such is required.
 The lawyer's fee for such a certificate if he prepared the S.A. is free, if he did not draft most of the S.A. (you bring us one already prepared) it is $350.

 Court: The lawyer's standard hourly rate for litigated cases is $350 (plus HST and disbursements).
 Please note that cases involving spousal support (alimony, maintenance) and division of family property can take a lot of time and require use of special computer programs by experienced lawyers.